Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

 In many cases, it becomes too late for proper care or for doctors to intervene.
 Because of this, men are at a higher risk of suicide.
-Luckily, there are ways to get support that can help men decrease their stress and live happier, healthier lives.
+Luckily, there are ways to get the support that can help men decrease their stress and live happier healthier lives.

 HealthOne has a team of caring mental health professionals who provide therapy.
 They aim to understand the circumstances you’re dealing with – whether that’s work stress, family issues, or challenges during a big life change.

 Through this understanding, they’re able to provide a unique counselling approach to improve your mental health and get you back where you want to be.

 We encourage our male patients to seek therapy when they feel they can’t face their mental health challenges alone.

 For all the other stages of life, we also recommend that men seek out a family doctor.
 Having a primary care physician is essential because they can provide ongoing support and preventative care.